ValentineCodes/scaffold-eth-mobile/README.md

 yarn ios
 ```

-10. Import one of the accounts in your ganache workspace into your wallet to have funds for testing
+8. Import one of the funded accounts in your local blockchain into your wallet to have funds for testing

 You can interact with your smart contract using the `Debug Contracts` tab.
 You can tweak the app config in `packages/reactnative/scaffold.config.ts`.